 Depending on your circumstances, you may also need to supply additional evidence and documents, such as:

-A Student visa currently costs £490.
+From 9 April 2025 a Student visa will cost £524.
 As part of your application, you'll also have to pay an Immigration Health Surcharge (IHS) costing £776 a year.

 The surcharge allows you to use the National Health Service (NHS) to receive healthcare.
 You'll be able to access a huge range of services and treatments for free, but will need to pay for certain services such as dental treatment, eye tests, and prescriptions.